Industry News

 Kiambu investors part with a minimum of Sh30, 000.

-Property developers in Mombasa are facing intense pressure to pay hefty bribes to county government officials in order to expedite the issuance of building approvals, a new study by the Architectural Association of Kenya (AAK) has found.
+Property developers in Mombasa are facing intense pressure to pay hefty bribes to county government officials to expedite the issuance of building approvals, a new study by the Architectural Association of Kenya (AAK) has found.

 The study further noted that builders in Kakamega are required to pay up to Sh50,000 in bribes, while developers in Nakuru pay up to a maximum of Sh20,000.

-Kiambu investors part with a minimum of Sh30, 000 – with no maximum limit.
+Kiambu investors part with a minimum of Sh30,000 – with no maximum limit.

 Architects have blamed the rising cases of corruption in the construction industry on the manual application processes where applicants are required to move from one office to the other to follow up on their applications.